lauritswl/Laurits_Code/README.md

 This repository will have my code snippets for **R, git_bash and Python**.

 ### R Folder
-Functions used through my work, that i save for later use
+Functions used through my work, that I save for later use.
+	> Statistical rethinking notes - introduction to Bayesian statistical analysis in R

 ### GitBash
 Basic functions for using gitbash, and fixes for errors